Trimer states with $\mathbb{Z}_3$ topological order in Rydberg atom arrays: tRVB states and lattice gauge theories

 \subsection{Tripartite trimer models and \texorpdfstring{$\mathrm{U}(1)\times \mathrm{U}(1)$}{U(1)×U(1)} lattice gauge theories}

 As shown in \cref{fig:square}, the correlation length of the model diverges for $\theta=\pi/2$, implying that the tRVB state containing only straight trimers is gapless.
 We now explain this result, by proving that for straight trimers the $\mathbb{Z}_3$ symmetry is enhanced to a U$(1)\times$U$(1)$ symmetry.
 We define a partition of the square lattice in three sublattices A, B, and C as in \cref{fig:u1u1:partition}.
 It is easy to check that a straight trimer always covers one and only one site per type.
 A similar scenario occurs for dimer models on bipartite lattices: each dimer covers one site of each type, and the symmetry is enhanced from $\mathbb{Z}_2$ to $\mathrm{U}(1)$.
 Here, we will show that the emergent symmetry for straight trimers is $\mathrm{U}(1)\times\mathrm{U}(1)$.
 To prove it, we define two electric fields.
 The first electric field flows from the A to the B site of each trimer [\cref{fig:u1u1:first}], and the second electric field flows from the A to the C site [\cref{fig:u1u1:second}].
-We then obtain two independent conservation laws, one for each electric field: consider a region with $N_A, N_B, N_C$ vertices of the three types.
-The net flux going out of the region is $N_A-N_B$ for the first electric field and $N_A-N_C$ for the second electric field.
+Consider a region with $N_A, N_B, N_C$ vertices of the three types: the net flux going out of the region is $N_A-N_B$ for the first electric field and $N_A-N_C$ for the second electric field.
+We then obtain two independent conservation laws, one for each electric field (for a proof of the independence see \cref{app:details:indep}).
 Therefore, the tRVB state has a local symmetry $\mathrm{U}(1)\times\mathrm{U}(1)$ and must be gapless, as shown by Polyakov~\cite{polyakov1977}.
+This local symmetry can be recasted as a virtual symmetry of the tRVB tensor defined in \cref{eq:tensor_square} (see \cref{app:details:square} for more details).